-Upon determination of completeness, the Town Manager or designee shall refer the application to additional reviewing agencies as set forth in Section XXX, Referral Agencies and review the application for conformance with the requirements and standards of this Municipal Code.
+Upon determination of completeness, the Town Manager or designee shall refer the application to additional reviewing agencies as set forth in Section XXX, Referral Agencies

 (f) Review and Decision by Town Manager or designee

 The Town Manager or designee shall review the administrative adjustment application to evaluate compliance with applicable standards.
 Following the review, the Town Manager or designee may approve, approve with conditions, or deny an administrative adjustment based on the criteria set forth in Section X.XX, Approval Criteria.